 - Talk to someone (a close friend or family member, health care provider, counsellor or support group)

 - Get plenty of sleep

 - Stay away from stressful situations / people

 Can you think of some more?
 Post your success stories on the discussion board

-about what has worked for you and how you have been able to de-stress.
+about what works for you and how you have been able to let go of stress.

-Many women experience stress and negative moods during pregnancy and early motherhood that are more persistent.
-Many new moms feel sad or depressed during their pregnancy or in the first few months after their baby is born.
-Up to 80% of women experience feeling weepy, anxious, unable to sleep, sad or moody.
-These emotions are normal in the first couple of weeks because your body is going through a big change including shifts in hormones related to mood.
+Many women feel sad or depressed during their pregnancy or in the first few months after their baby is born.
+Up to 80% of women feel sad, weepy, moody, anxious, or cannot sleep.
+These feelings are normal in the first couple of weeks because hormones in your body that control mood are changing.